AY2324S2-CS2103T-W09-4/tp/docs/UserGuide.md

 * `POLICY_NAME` is the part of the policy you are searching for.
 <div style="border: 1px solid #28a745; background-color: #d4edda; padding: 10px; border-radius: 5px;">
     <span style="font-size: 20px; color: #007bff;">&#x1F4A1;</span> <strong>Tip:</strong>
-    It does not need to be an exact match to the full policy name.
+    POLICY_NAME does not need to be an exact match to the full policy name.
+It is also case-insensitive.
 </div>

 <br/>